Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Design and Methods

-Our sample shows a higher proportion of GenAI users (80.4\%, $n=1533$) compared to non-users.
-We acknowledge that, as an opt-in survey, individuals who are not interested in the technology may have been less inclined to participate.
-Nevertheless, the number of non-users ($n=373$) remains sufficient for robust analysis of adoption barriers and usage patterns.

-To test the robustness of our results, we performed sensitivity analyses using post-stratification weights based on nationally representative ISTAT data for gender, age, and geography; the main findings remain substantively unchanged (results in Supplementary S2.1).
+To test the robustness of our results, we performed sensitivity analyses using post-stratification weights based on nationally representative ISTAT data for gender, age, and geography.
+The findings remain substantively unchanged (results in Supplementary Section~\ref{appB:robustness}).
 Therefore, we retain all data to maximize statistical power.

+Our sample shows a higher proportion of GenAI users (80.4\%, $n=1533$, 80.1\% in the weighted sample) compared to non-users.
+We acknowledge that, as an opt-in survey, individuals who do not use the technology may have been less inclined to participate.
+Nevertheless, non-users ($n=373$) remain sufficient for robust analysis of adoption trends.